sidrahh12/Security-Reviews-Learning/README.md

 # Solidity Security Audit Reports

-This repository stores all the Solidity security audit reports.
-The purpose of this repository is to provide transparency and allow others to review the security of the Solidity smart contracts.
+This repository stores all of my Solidity security audit reports.
+The purpose of this repository is to provide transparency and allow others to view the audit reports of the Solidity smart contracts.
+Some of these reports have been made after going through Cyfrin's course, the rest have been all made from my projects.

 ## Content